Can a Counseling Degree Make Me Rich?

 Hopefully, the profiles that follow will enable you to superimpose your paradigm of being rich onto the various career opportunities and their remunerations.
 All income figures are based on entry-level positions; increases occur with additional experience and/or education.
 The profiles are broken up into 3 groups with regards to degree: bachelor’s, master’s and doctorate.

-Warning to the reader: Do not confuse these figures with “median” salary statisticsor “mean” salary statistics.
-Median salary statistics are used by the United States Bureau of Labor’s (USDOL) Occupational Employment Statistics (OES) and the Occupational Handbook Outlooks.
+Warning to the reader: Do not confuse these figures with “median” salary statistics or “mean” salary statistics.
+Median salary statistics are used in the United States Bureau of Labor Statistics' (BLS) Occupational Employment Statistics (OES) and the Occupational Handbook Outlooks.
 A median salary is not an average salary; it is the salary that 50% of the people make less than and 50% make more than.
-The “mean” or average salary amount is in fact the average, and can be found on the USDOL’s site under OES Maps or at PayScale.com.
+The “mean” or average salary amount is in fact the average, and can be found on the USDOL’s site under OES Maps.

 Considering Bachelor’s Degree in Counseling